This Quinoa Stuffed Pumpkin Recipe with Venison, Cherries & Squash will be a show stopping recipe on your holiday table this Thanksgiving.

 This stuffed pumpkin recipe was inspired by a recipe I saw in the Spirit of the Harvest: North American Indian Cooking cookbook – Hidatsa Stuffed Sugar Pumpkin.

-I loved the idea of stuffed pumpkin with meat, rice, and vegetables.
+I loved the idea of stuffed pumpkin with meat, rice, and vegetables with some salt and pepper.

-However, instead of wild rice, I decided to use quinoa.
+However, instead of wild rice, I decided to use quinoa stuffed inside the pumpkin.
 (My kids aren’t crazy about wild rice for some reason.)

 Then I decided to go all out and make this a baked stuffed pumpkin recipe with a mixture of ground venison, dried cherries, and butternut squash.